julianh2o/reflowster.com/reflowsterresources/manual.markdown

 <b>Peak Temperature</b> - After the soak duration, Reflowster turns the toaster oven back on until the peak temperature is reached.
 At this point, Reflowster will turn off the oven again for the cooling phase.
 The door to the oven should be opened manually at this point.

+The default leaded profile uses a 130C soak for 90 seconds with a peak temperature of 225C.

+The default unleaded profile uses a 140C soak temperature for 90 seconds with a 235C peak temperature.

+We highly recommend that you tinker with these values yourself in order to get the best soldering results.
+While we haven't changed the temperature or duration of the soak very much in our projects, we have found that watching the solder paste as it reaches the peak temperature and flashes silver helps adjust the peak temperature.
+Adjust the peak temperature such that the oven shuts off a few seconds after the solder paste has flashed silver AND the components have stopped moving into place.

 <b>Updating a profile property</b>
 First, select the property you’d like to edit by twisting the knob until the desired property is displayed.
 Push the knob in to confirm your selection.